 By preserving many of the features of the old chalet, the chef was keen to pay a modern tribute to the region’s proud past.
 One example is the imposing stripped stone wall that faces the room and which, like an open book, reveals some of the history of this old building to visitors.

 Various objects and photos are scattered around, having been specially chosen by the master of the house.

 The site’s local and cultural roots have not been forgotten.

 Adapting to the needs and constraints of our customers by offering them options that suit them is a simple matter of common sense for Café A, which adjusts its offering to the days of the week:

-A simple lunch deal with a dish of the day inspired by produce from the market and the vegetable garden, the products that happen to be in season and the ingredients we have in stock.
+A simple lunch / diner deal with dishes inspired by produce from the market and the vegetable garden, the products that happen to be in season and the ingredients we have in stock.

-Except on Sundays (brunch), the Café A breakfast, featuring home-made pastries, breads and cakes, as well as local and seasonal produce.
+Except on Sundays (brunch), the Café A breakfast, featuring home-made cakes, as well as local and seasonal produce.